zoul/Finch/README.md

     for (int i=1; i<=10; i++)
         [gun play];

+(Don’t forget to link the application with `AudioToolbox` and `OpenAL` frameworks.)
 This is alpha code, the interface will almost certainly change.
 That said, it should be fairly easy to adapt to changes.

 Bugs, gotchas
 =============